Generation of large-scale continuous-variable cluster states multiplexed both in time and frequency domains: Introduction

 \section{Introduction}

-Based on unique quantum properties such as uncertainty, interference and entanglement, quantum computing (QC) can greatly speed up the solution of some mathematical problems\cite{shor(1994)} and can solve some intractable problems\cite{feynman(1982),horodecki(2009),Bennett(2000)}.
-Measurement-based quantum computing (MBQC), as one of the experimentally feasible quantum computing models, provides the ability to perform general QC using projection measurements, and requires specially prepared cluster states\cite{raussendorf(2001),Briegel(2001)prl}.
-Cluster state is a kind of multi-mode entangled state, which interactions only exist between adjacent modes.
-Cluster state with partite number $N>4$ has a strong ability of entanglement retention and is not easily destroyed, compared with GHZ state\cite{ZhangJing(2006),MGu(2009),Menicucci(2006)}.
-Therefore, the research on large-scale continuous variable (CV) cluster state has attracted more attentions recent years.
+Based on unique quantum properties (such as superposition and entanglement), quantum computing (QC) can provide effective solutions for some special problems that are out of reach for classical computers\cite{Nielsen(2000),feynman(1982),horodecki(2009),Bennett(2000)}.
+Measurement-based quantum computing (MBQC), as one of the experimentally feasible quantum computing models, provides the ability to perform QC using projection measurements, and requires specially prepared cluster states\cite{raussendorf(2001),Briegel(2001)prl}.
+Cluster state is a kind of multi-mode entangled state, in which interactions only exist between adjacent modes.
+Multi-partite cluster state with partite number $N>4$ has a stronger ability of entanglement retention, compared with GHZ state\cite{ZhangJing(2006),MGu(2009),Menicucci(2006)}.
+Therefore, researches on large-scale continuous variable (CV) cluster state have attracted more attentions recent years.

 As is known, the CV cluster state can be generated by spatial separation\cite{VANLOOCK(2007)} or frequency/time multiplexing\cite{menicucci(2007),alexander(2018)}.
-By using several OPO/OPAs and a beam-splitter network, the four- and six- and eight-partite CV cluster states\cite{yukawa(2008),su(2007),su(2013),suxiaolong(2012)} were generated in spatial separation way, which lacks scalability because huger experimental setup and more complex phase-tuning techniques are required to further increase the entanglement partites.
-More entanglement partites, such as fifteen 4-partite, two 30-partite, and one 60-partite CV cluster states\cite{pysher(2011),chenmoren(2014)} were realized in frequency multiplexing way, which integrates many single-mode OPOs into a multi-mode OPO to replace the beamsplitter network and makes the experimental setup more compact.
-In addition, one-dimensional CV cluster state of $10^{6}$ partites\cite{yokoyama(2013),yoshikawa(2016)}, and two-dimensional square lattice CV cluster state of $10^{3}$ partites\cite{asavanant(2019),larsen(2019)} (as a universal resource for MBQC) were obtained in time multiplexing way, which has better scalability and is easier to realize in experiment compared with the frequency multiplexing method (limited by the bandwidth of the cavity).
+By using several OPO/OPAs and a beam-splitter network, the four- and six- and eight-partite CV cluster states\cite{yukawa(2008),su(2007),su(2013),suxiaolong(2012)} were generated in spatial separation way, which lacks scalability because huger experimental setup and more complex phase-tuning techniques are required for further more entanglement partites.
+More entanglement partites, such as fifteen 4-partite, two 30-partite, and one 60-partite CV cluster states\cite{pysher(2011),chenmoren(2014)} were realized in frequency multiplexing way, which integrates many single-mode OPOs into a multi-mode OPO to replace the beam-splitter network and makes the experimental setup more compact.
+In addition, one-dimensional CV cluster state of $10^{6}$ partites\cite{yokoyama(2013),yoshikawa(2016)}, and two-dimensional square lattice CV cluster state of $10^{3}$ partites\cite{asavanant(2019),larsen(2019)} (as a universal resource for MBQC) were obtained in time multiplexing way, which has better scalability and is easier to realize in experiment, compared with the frequency multiplexing way (limited by the bandwidth of the cavity).